 - Knitted fabrics are ideal for garments that require elasticity, while woven fabrics offer durability and structure for items like upholstery and bags.

-Knitted fabrics and weaved fabrics differ from each other in quality in the sense that knitted are more elastic due to the threads running consecutively to each row whereas weaved pieces of cloth are less stretchable since they have the threads intertwined in a cross-wise pattern.
+Knitted and woven fabrics differ in quality because knitted are more elastic due to the threads running consecutively to each row.
+In contrast, weaved pieces of cloth are less stretchable since they have threads intertwined in a crosswise pattern.

 The loops created in knitted fabrics that are the foundation of the cloth are called “bigths” whereas those in weaved fabrics are called warp and weft.